Dice-Sørensen coefficient: Name

 The index is known by several other names, especially Sørensen–Dice index, Sørensen index and Dice's coefficient.
 Other variations include the "similarity coefficient" or "index", such as Dice similarity coefficient (DSC).
-Common alternate spellings for Sørensen are Sorenson, Soerenson and Sörenson, and all three can also be seen with the –sen ending.
+Common alternate spellings for Sørensen are Sorenson, Soerenson and Sörenson, and all three can also be seen with the –sen ending (the Danish letter ø is phonetically equivalent to the German/Swedish ö, which can be written as oe in ASCII).